izcoser/stegpy/README.md

 # stegpy

-A script for embedding information in image files through steganography.
+A script for hiding information in image files through steganography.

 Dependencies:
 * numpy
 * cryptography
-* PIL
+* Pillow (PIL fork)
 ***
 How to use:
 * Hide a message: